Hamst3r/tha/_boxes/2-tha_news.md

 above this that'll take you down to it.

 It's quite a change, but I really wanted a smaller, simpler website.
 So now, it's just this one page with some info about me, some links, a shoutbox, a music player, and downloads.
-Check out the new downloads, entirely new packs, reorganized, renamed, and added onto.
-The old THA Collection was around 175 tracks.
-This new collection is around 500.
+Also, do check out the new downloads, there's so much new stuff in there, both old and new, that you've never heard before.